 The participant's accumulated benefit is calculated as of December 31, 2016 and 2015.
 Under the Pension Plan, which is a qualified pension plan, the participant's accumulated benefit amount as of these calculation dates is based on the plan formula, ignoring future service periods and future salary increases during the pre-retirement period.
 The present value is calculated using the accumulated benefit at each date multiplied by a present value factor based on an assumed age 65 retirement date.
-As of December 31, 2015, 50% of the Pension Plan benefit is valued using the RP-2014 mortality table for white collar worker annuitants (with mortality improvement scale MP-2015) and 50% of the Pension Plan benefit is valued using the RP-2014 mortality table for lump sums projected to 2015.
-As of December 31, 2016, 55% of the Pension Plan benefit is valued using the RP-2014 mortality table for white collar worker annuitants (with mortality table for lump sums projected to 2015.
+As of December 31, 2015, 50% of the Pension Plan benefit is valued using the RP-2014 mortality table for white collar worker annuitants (with mortality improvement scale MP-2015) and 50% of the Pension Plan benefit is valued using the RP-2000 static mortality table for lump sums projected to 2015.
 As of December 31, 2016, 55% of the Pension Plan benefit is valued using the RP-2014 mortality table for white collar worker annuitants (with mortality improvement scale MP-2016) and 45% of the Pension Plan benefit is valued using the RP-2000 static mortality table for lump sums projected to 2016.
-The interest rates used are 4.34% as of December 31, 2016.
+The interest rates used are 4.34% as of December 31, 2015 and 4.14% as of December 31, 2016.